 2440 Stress Management

 Investigates stressors in the personal, work, and social environments and the interconnectedness of health and stress.
 Discusses the physiological aspects of the stress response.
 Explores various coping strategies for stress management.
-PREREQUISITE: Sophomore standing.
 OFFERED: Sem.
 I.

 2455 Foundations of Exercise Leadership